yechenyan/overpass-query/datacenter/readme.md

 **Periodicity analysis:**
 Because this dataset represents a single machine rather than a full data center, the data are excluded from analysis.The spectrum is dominated by medium-term oscillations ranging between 21–106 days, with amplitudes between 11 and 22.
 Several adjacent low-frequency components indicate mid-scale fluctuations, while no significant peaks appear near 1.0 cycle/day, suggesting that daily periodicity is weak.
 Because the dataset covers only 245 days, no full annual cycle is captured, and the overall structure is characterized mainly by intermediate-term variations.

----

-#### 3.2.7 Summary

-From the above datasets, the observed fluctuations show the following periodic patterns:

-Daily cycle: Higher electricity consumption during the day and lower at night.
-This results from increased server activity and higher daytime temperatures.

-Weekly cycle: Higher consumption on weekdays and lower on weekends, reflecting work schedule patterns.
-Since most analyzed cases come from companies or universities, the weekly cycle is particularly evident.

-Annual or seasonal cycle: The electricity consumption of a data center primarily comes from servers and cooling/heating systems; therefore, weather conditions can significantly influence its overall power usage.Electricity consumption varies with the seasons — higher in summer and lower in winter when cooling demand dominates at higher ambient temperatures; conversely, if electricity is mainly used for heating, consumption tends to be higher in winter and lower in summer.